 In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activities.
-Contaminants that may be present in source water include: contaminants; microbial inorganic contaminants: pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
+Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
 In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
 The State Health Department's and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

-The Village purchases its water supply from the City of New York, Department of Environmental Protection (NYCDEP), Bureau of Water Supply.
-Partially treated water is supplied from a connection to the Catskill Aqueduct.
+The Village purchases its water from the City of New York, Department of Environmental Protection (NYCDEP), Bureau of Water Supply.
+Partially treated water is supplied through a connection to the Catskill Aqueduct.
 The water originates in a protected watershed area 100 miles northwest of Elmsford in the Catskill Mountains where New York City has constructed 6 large reservoirs that together have the capacity of 473.4 billion gallons of water.
 This entire system consists of 17 reservoirs in three watershed areas (Delaware, Catskill, Croton), which allows maximum flexibility in delivering the highest quality of water possible.
 The entire New York City reservoir system has the ability to deliver a maximum of 1.45 billion gallons per day.
 The Catskill & Delaware waters normally mix in the Kensico Reservoir located in the town of Mount Pleasant.
 This "blending" of the water upstream of our point of withdrawal enhances the overall water quality.
 Kensico Reservoir also acts as a large settling basin due to the twenty to thirty day retention time it takes water to travel through the reservoir.
 During this time, any natural organic materials measured as "turbidity" that seasonally occurs from spring run-off and heavy rains upstate, settle out in the large reservoir thereby clarifying the water.
 The Catskill/Delaware raw water quality, south of the Kensico Reservoir, is of such high quality that the Federal Environmental Protection Agency and the New York State Health Department have given a filtration waiver to communities relying on this water.
-The Catskill water north of the Kensico Reservoir, due to the seasonal "turbidity events" and the Croton system, due to deteriorated quality, must both be filtered to meet federal and state requirements.
-This explains why some Northern Westchester districts and Hudson River communities must filter their water.
-Since Elmsford takes its water after it has had the advantage of the above-described natural treatment, the quality meets all regulatory requirements and needs only minimal additional treatment for disinfection purposes.
-During 2009, our system did not experience any restriction of our water source.
+During 2011, our system did not experience any restriction of our water source.